UltraGene/UltraGene/Storys.md

 KC is an user.
-Who carry his 23andME data.
-His wondering, what's wrong with his gene sequence.
+Who carrys his 23andME data.
+He is wondering, what's wrong with his gene sequence.
 However, he does not have porfessional background(brginner).
 Hence, we provide a tool for him to check wether he has any gene defect, and with direct score and kind interface.